rehanguha/rehanguha.github.io/_posts/2021-02-27-cellex-rapid-test.md

 The test cassette consists of:

 1. a burgundy colored conjugate pad containing SARS-CoV-2 recombinant antigens (S and N proteins) conjugate with colloidal gold (SARS-CoV-2 conjugates) and rabbit IgG-gold conjugates;
-2. a nitrocellulose membrane stri containing an IgG line (G Line) coated with anti-human IgG, an IgM line (M Line) coated with anti-human IgM, and the control line (C Line) coated with goat anti-rabbit IgG.
+2. a nitrocellulose membrane strip containing an IgG line (G Line) coated with anti-human IgG, an IgM line (M Line) coated with anti-human IgM, and the control line (C Line) coated with goat anti-rabbit IgG.

 ![](cellex_device-main.png)